Are you studying a language that requires a rolled R, but feel like the technique is escaping you?

 That rolled R not only sounds pretty nifty, but it can make a difference in meaning when you’re speaking one of these languages.
 For example, in Spanish, it’s the difference between pero (but) and perro (dog).

-Just Roll with It: The Ultimate Guide for How to Roll Your Rs
+The 3-Step Method for How to Roll Your Rs

 Finally, the moment we’ve all been waiting for.
-Here’s a three-step method to get your Rs from stalled to rolling.
+Here’s a guide to get your Rs from stalled to rolling.

 Step 1: The Naming of the Parts